hentronnumerouno/miniprintbox/docs/index.md

-# Welcome to Miniprintbox
 A resourceful project to monitor 3D prints on a budget.
-Leverage the power of Obico for print monitoring and Octoprint for printer control!
+Leverage the power of Obico for print monitoring and Octoprint for printer control in a self-hosted environment.

 ## Installation
 Tested on Ubuntu 22.04, other version may work as well.

+!!! danger

+    Always ensure that important data is backed up before beginning installation!

+Update System

     sudo apt update
     sudo apt upgrade